Protection Pause & Restoration

 Compensation belongs to clarified harm, not automatic claim.

-Essence extraction must be taken seriously when value appears to move while the real source is being drained.
+Essence Extraction must be taken seriously when value appears to move while the real source is being drained.

 LPWS protects the field without becoming a social credit system, punishment system or closed authority.